 Composite Doors are becoming very popular over the last decade.
 This is because of the use of advanced locking and strength.

-4 Things To Consider When Choosing Secure Back Doors
+4 Things To Consider When Making A Selection

 When you think about the appearance of your home the first thing that comes to mind is typically the front.
 That is natural as most of the world will always see the front first.
-Much attention is placed on the front doors of a home, but what about the back doors?
-Many back doors are left neglected and swaying in the wind as homeowners don’t put much effort into them.
-Here we will discuss 4 reasons you should place as much importance in your front doors, as you do in your back doors.
+Much attention is placed on the front doors of a home, but what about the back?
+Many doors are left neglected and swaying in the wind as homeowners don’t put much effort into them.
+Here we will discuss 4 reasons you should place as much importance on this aspect of your home.

-Statistically, most potential intruders will break in from the back and not the front.
-Back doors are typically less secure than front doors in general as they are often French Window doors or large sliding glass doors.
+Statistically, most potential intruders will break in from the back, not the front.
+Back doors are typically less secure than front ones.
 The back of the home is also an easier point of entry due to them typically opening to a yard or garden and not a street like the front door.
 The rear of the home also generally sees less activity so intruders are less likely to be seen.

-Like your front door, the needs to be well insulated to keep mother nature out.
-When installing doors, make sure that they are properly sealed around the edges.
-Also, consider going with fiberglass as it is a very good insulator.
-Wood doors over time can warp and lose their air-sealing properties allowing external air to leak in.
+Like your front door, the back needs to be well insulated to keep mother nature out.
+When installing, make sure that they are correctly sealed around the edges.
+Also, consider going with fibreglass as it is a very good insulator.
+Wood over time can warp and lose its air-sealing properties allowing external air to leak in.
 Steel doors are designed with foam inside which makes them not only a decent option for security but a great option for keeping your home warm.

 Having a secure back door naturally adds value to your home.
-It increases the appeal of your back yard, garden or patio.
+It increases the appeal of your backyard, garden or patio.
 A secure back door also adds to the overall resale value of your home.
-With the added value a secure back door brings to a home, the door practically pays for itself.
+With the added value a secure door brings to a home, it practically pays for itself.